Thursday, December 8, 2011

 * cut art and title pieces into itty bitty squares

-* glue art to glass tile (reverse side)
+* glue art to glass tile (art faces glass tile)

 * glue title to back of art